Multi-head Ensemble of Smoothed Classifiers for Certified Robustness: Abstract

 \section{Abstract}

-Randomized Smoothing (RS) is a promising technique for certified robustness, and recently in RS the ensemble of multiple deep neural networks (DNNs) has shown state-of-the-art performances.
+Randomized Smoothing (RS) is a promising technique for certified robustness, and recently in RS the ensemble of multiple Deep Neural Networks (DNNs) has shown state-of-the-art performances due to its variance reduction effect over Gaussian noises.
 However, such an ensemble brings heavy computation burdens in both training and certification, and yet under-exploits individual DNNs and their mutual effects, as the communication between these classifiers is commonly ignored in optimization.
-In this work, starting from a single DNN, we augment the network with multiple heads, each of which pertains a classifier for the ensemble.
-A novel training strategy, namely Self-PAced Circular-TEaching (SPACTE), is proposed accordingly.
-SPACTE enables a circular communication flow among those augmented heads, \textit{i.e.,} each head teaches its neighbor with the self-paced learning using smoothed losses, which are specifically designed in relation to certified robustness.
-The deployed multi-head structure and the circular-teaching scheme of SPACTE jointly contribute to diversify and enhance the classifiers in augmented heads for ensemble, leading to even stronger certified robustness than ensembling multiple DNNs (effectiveness) at the cost of much less computational expenses (efficiency), verified by extensive experiments and discussions.
+In this work, we consider a novel \textit{ensemble}-based training way for a \textit{single} DNN with multiple augmented heads, named as SmOothed Multi-head Ensemble (SOME).
+In SOME, similar to the pursuit of variance reduction via ensemble, an ensemble of multiple heads imposed with a cosine constraint inside a single DNN is employed with much cheaper training and certification computation overloads in RS.
+In such network structure, an associated training strategy is designed by introducing a circular communication flow among those augmented heads.
+That is, each head teaches its neighbor with the self-paced learning strategy using smoothed losses, which are specifically designed in relation to certified robustness.
+The deployed multi-head structure and the circular-teaching scheme in SOME jointly contribute to the diversities among multiple heads and benefit their ensemble, leading to a competitively stronger certifiably-robust RS-based defense than ensembling multiple DNNs (effectiveness) at the cost of much less computational expenses (efficiency), verified by extensive experiments and discussions.